JelleWallenburg/mrb-overzicht-CLIENT/README.md

-# Project Name
+# mrb-overview

-## Description
+## Beschrijving

-Describe your project in one/two lines.
+mrb-overview is an app for getting insights in your monthly Dutch motor vehicle tax (mrb).
+Users can create virtual garages in regions in the Netherlands and add vehicles by licence plate to simulate their monthly mrb paid of their garage(s).

 ## User Stories

--  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+-  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault.
--  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
+-  **Signup:** As an anon I can sign up in the platform so that I can start saving garages and vehicles.
--  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
+-  **Login:** As a user I can login to the platform so that I can see my garages and vehicles.
--  **Logout:** As a user I can logout from the platform so no one else can use it
+-  **Logout:** As a user I can logout from the platform so no one else can use it.
+-  **Check profile:**
--  **Add Restaurants** As a user I can add a restaurant so that I can share it with the community
+-  **CREATE garage/vehicle:** As a user I can add a garage/vehicle so I can calculate my total mrb.
--  **List Restaurants** As a user I want to see the restaurants so that I can choose one to eat
+-  **READ mrb overview:** As a user I can check my mrb on user/garage or vehicle level and see detailed information about the garage/vehicle.
--  **Search Restaurants** As a user I want to search restaurants by name so that I know if it´s already in the platform
--  **Add to favorites** As a user I want to add a restaurant to favorite so that I can save the restaurants that I liked the most
+-  **UPDATE garage/vehicle:** As a user I can update a garage/vehicle so that I can update my mrb calculation.
--  **See my favorites** As a user I want to see my favorite restaurantes so that I can see the ones I liked the most
+-  **DELETE garage/vehicle:** As a user I can delete a garage/vehicle so that I can update my total mrb calculation.

 ## Backlog

-User profile:
-- see other users profile sand their favorites

-Geo Location:
+Different language:
-- see restaurants in a map
+- add English as a language

+Upload vehicle image:
+- add an image of the specific vehicle (and extract licence plate)

+Yearly overview:
+- send yearly overview to registered email

+Geo location:
+- choose location of garage by point on map.

+Yearly mrb development:
+- see the development of mrb over years

 # Client

 ## Routes

-- / - Homepage
+- GET/ - Homepage
-- /auth/signup - Signup form
+- POST/auth/signup - Signup form: username, email and password
-- /auth/login - Login form
+- GET/auth/login - Login form: username, password
+- POST/auth/logout - redirects to Hompage
-- /restaurants - restaurant list
+- (GET/PUT/POST/garages) - CRUD garage
-- /restaurants/create - create a restaurant
+- (GET/PUT/POST)/garage/:id - garage detail
-- /restaurants/:id - restaurant detail
+- (GET)/vehicle/:id - vehicle detail
-- /profile/me - my details and favorite restaurants
+- (GET/POST)/profile/me - my details
 - 404

 ## Pages